hamsternipples/nosedocs/abraham-now.md

-# questions for abraham
+# abraham-now broadcasts

+I started out thinking this would be a place where I would write out different questions:

-as I'm listening to the 4 days a week livestream, I often inspire questions in me.
+> as I'm listening to the 4 days a week livestream, I often inspire questions in me.
 I have no intention of askingt them directly, but they're kinda fun for me to write and think about the question, anyway.

+however, over time, this has transformed into some general thoughts and ideas that their broadcasts inspire in me.

 ### 2020-04-05 19:??